TIBCOSoftware/tci-flogo/docs/content/building-extensions/getting-started/prerequisites/use-project-flogo.md

 weight: 1
 ---

 Leveraging the already existing activities built by the Project Flogo community is really easy!
 Simply zip them up and upload them to TIBCO Cloud<sup>&trade;</sup> Integration.
-Let's say that you want to use the [Counter activity](https://github.com/TIBCOSoftware/flogo-contrib/tree/master/activity/counter) from the [flogo-contrib](https://github.com/TIBCOSoftware/flogo-contrib) repository on GitHub.
+Let's say that you want to use the [Counter activity](https://github.com/project-flogo/contrib/tree/master/activity/counter) from the [flogo-contrib](https://github.com/project-flogo/contrib) repository on GitHub.
 We'll walk you through the steps to use that activity

 There are 2 options available for you
 * Create a Zip of Counter activity
-* Install contribution using Counter activity ref URL
+* Install using Counter activity ref URL

 ### Prepare a zip
 First you'll need to download or clone the repository